By TOM BOWSER

 - Press the letter v key to copy the selected drum hits into the new track.

 - Slide the left side of the copied drum hits clip to a grid line.
-Grid lines are the light grey vertical lines in the track.
 Left click and hold down your left mouse button on the bottom half of the clip, then drag left.

 - Adjust your zoom level as needed to match the image below.